iotaledger/IOTA-2.0-Research-Specifications/4A- Value Tangle Protocol.md

 ## How value objects and transactions are stored

 Every value object and transaction can be identified by their `valueObjectID` and `transactionID` respectively.
 Each value object contains the following information which is relevant to this specification:
-* `parent1` and `parent2` These are message IDs of two other messages and endow the message tangle with a DAG structure.
+* `parent1` and `parent2` These are value object IDs and endow the value tangle with a DAG structure.
 Together these fields shall be called *parents*.
 * `transaction` this is the payload of each value object.
 * `timeStamp` which indicates the time the value object was created.